goto-eof/no-smoking-ai/README.md

 # No Smoking

-A set of applications that aim to record and predict the number of cigarettes a user might smoke.
+A set of applications that aim to record and predict, through Machine Learning, the number of cigarettes a user might smoke.

 ![no-smoking-screenshot](image/no-smoking.png)

 # First run